robotics-erlangen/framework/libs/v8/README.md

 # V8
-This directory contains a script `build.sh` to allow building V8 binaries on Linux, MinGW-w64 and MinGW-w32.
+This directory contains a script `build.sh` to allow building V8 binaries on Linux (Both native x64 and cross-compilation to arm64), MinGW-w64 and MinGW-w32.
 Building on MacOS is currently untested.

 ## Table of Contents